diego-benito-j/new_repo/README.md

 [^1]: If you use an import statement within the main section of your program, it will be available for the entire program, but you can technically import within functions so that there is a local scope to the imported functions.
-In other words, writing `import sys` at the top of your python program means all
+In other words, writing `import sys` at the top of your python program means all FINISH/SHORTEN
-[^2]: Technically python also initializes/executes the file/module whenever one uses `import module_name` which is why one includes `if __name__ == '__main__'`
+[^2]: The basic import statement (no "from" clause) is executed in two
+    steps:

+    1. find a module, loading and initializing it if necessary

+    2. define a name or names in the local namespace for the scope where the "import" statement occurs.

+[^3]: Have you wondered why we include `if __name__ == '__main__':` within our code?
+At a practical level, it has to do with how python imports modules - essentially, we want to differentiate from situations where we execute a file versus when we import the file and initialize it.
+Please watch 'https://youtu.be/sugvnHA7ElY' if you're interested!